wroyca/github/README.md

 ## License

-Hello is licensed under the GPLv3 License.
+Hello is licensed under the GNU General Public License v3.0.
 See [LICENSE](LICENSE.md) for more information.